pretix/pretix-docs/docs/guides/products/discounts.md

 #### Option B: Add-ons and bundles

-Another option is to create the basic products and quotas, and to then create products with mandatory addons for all possible combinations.
+Another option is to create the basic products and quotas, and to then create products with mandatory add-ons for all possible combinations.
 An exception can be made for the combination product containing **all** basic products.
 The full combination product can either be set up as described above in the section [Option A: Combination products](discounts.md#option-a-combination-products), or as a bundle.
 The approach using the bundle will also be described in this section.

 This option has the advantage that the number of products needed does not grow exponentially with the number of basic products.
-The main disadvantage is that orders become more complex because ever order containing a product with mandatory addons will contain at least three products.
+The main disadvantage is that orders become more complex because every order containing a product with mandatory add-ons will contain at least three products.

 For illustrative purposes, assume you are hosting a three-day trade fair.
 First, create a category for "Day tickets".